aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-sdk-integration.md

 The [Allowed Passthrough DynmanoDB APIs](#allowed-passthrough-dynamodb-apis) MUST NOT be modified.

-The following API calls either MUST NOT be callable or MUST yield an error, and that error SHOULD indicate that the operation is not supported with DynamoDB client-side encryption:

-- ExecuteStatement
-- BatchExecuteStatement
-- ExecuteTransaction

-TODO: Is there any validation we can do to the above APIs to allow them if they do not act on non-configured tables?

 Any DynamoDB API not specified is this document either MUST NOT be callable or MUST yield an error, and that error SHOULD indicate that the operation